-Sharing posts on LinkedIn will help build your traffic especially if you direct traffic back to your blog with a strong CTA.
+Sharing posts on LinkedIn will help build you engage with your audience and direct traffic back to your blog by including a strong CTA.

-After you finish writing your post, put your bio at the bottom and link back to your website to build traffic.
+After you finish writing your post, put your bio at the bottom and link back to your website.

 Now You’re Ready To Build Traffic With Social Media Marketing Tips

 You now know the social media marketing tips it takes to build traffic to your blog, website, and social media profiles.